 Sales Tax Rates

 The federal government does not charge sales taxes or establish sales tax rates.
 Instead, individual states are responsible for determining the percentage to charge on different items sold within its borders.
-The Federation of Tax Administrators and the Sales Tax Clearinghouse provide regularly updated lists of state sales tax rates on their websites.
+Tax Foundation and the Sales Tax Clearinghouse provide regularly updated lists of state sales tax rates on their websites.
 Most state tax agencies also provide this information.

 Many cities and counties also charge sales taxes.
 The respective governing bodies establish these rates.
 They are charged in addition to any state sales taxes.
 This information is commonly located on a county or city's website.